Helpmonks/haraka-plugin-mongodb/README.md

 # MongoDB plugin for Haraka

-This plugin will store incoming emails in MongoDB and store all attachments on the disk.
+This plugin will store incoming emails (including bounces, etc.) in MongoDB and store all attachments on the disk.
+Additionally, it can also be used to store all results for outgoing emails.

+As of version 1.6.5, we've added the option to limit incoming emails, also.
+There are many other options.
+Please make sure to read this README.

 This plugin has been tested with over 500,000 incoming and outgoing emails a day.

-Additionally, you can also store all results for outgoing emails.

-As of version 1.1.5 this plugin also takes care of bounced messages, i.e., were previously we only stored the bounced results, we now extended on this and store more information, plus only send a bounce message once an hour.

 # Installation